bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
-* Finish flagging revisions in Odin
-* Reviews and revisions in Pchelka
+* Make them all revises
+    * Put problem with any revise

+# Tomorrow todo
 * Allow annotations to be clicked in dashboard

 ### Must do